National Voice of the ESCO Industry

-NAESCO now has a seat on the board of PACENation, a national organization formerly called PACENow, which is promoting the adoption of high-quality PACE programs across the country.
+NAESCO now has a seat on the board of PACENation which is promoting the adoption of high-quality PACE programs across the country.
 We will work with the Trump Administration to identify opportunities to promote commercial PACE nationally as a way to stimulate EE and RE investments in commercial, non-profit and public facilities.

-NAESCO state advocacy focuses on states where we defend the industry against potentially damaging legislation, and two precedent-setting states where we are working to assure that multi-year proceedings to re-vamp energy efficiency programs and utility regulation offer new opportunities for ESCOs.
+NAESCO state advocacy has focused on states where we have defended the industry against potentially damaging legislation, states that offer legislative opportunities to improve ESCO industry opportunities in the short term, and two precedent-setting states where we are working to assure that multi-year proceedings to re-vamp energy efficiency programs and utility regulation offer new opportunities for ESCOs.

 New York -- Reforming the Energy Vision

 The New York State Public Service Commission is in the middle of a proceeding to restructure the state's utility industry to enable customers to implement the full range of Distributed Energy Resources (DERs) -- EE, RE, DR, CHP, DG -- with utility support rather than resistance.